AWS VPC NAT – NAT Gateway

 • Any services or applications between the load balancer and the target can also add or update this header.

-• supports Sticky Sessions (Session Affinity) using load balancer generated cookies, to route requests from the same client to the same target
+• supports Sticky Sessions (Session Affinity) using load balancer generated cookies or application-based cookies, to route requests from the same client to the same target

-• supports SSL termination, to decrypt the request on ALB before sending it to the underlying targets.
+• supports SSL/TLS termination, to decrypt the request on ALB before sending it to the underlying targets.

 • an SSL certificate can be installed on the load balancer.